vyos/vyos-documentation/docs/qos.rst

    Use this command to configure the burst size of the traffic in a Network Emulator policy.
-Define the name of the Network Emulator policy and its traffic burst size.
+Define the name of the Network Emulator policy and its traffic burst size (it will be configured through the Token Bucket Filter qdisc).
+Default:15kb.
 It will only take effect if you have configured its bandwidth too.

 .. cfgcmd:: set traffic-policy network-emulator <policy-name> network-delay <delay>

    Use this command to configure a Network Emulator policy defining its name and the fixed amount of time you want to add to all packet going out of the interface.
+The latency will be added through the Token Bucket Filter qdisc.
+It will only take effect if you have configured its bandwidth too.
 You can use secs, ms and us.
+Default:
+   50ms.

 .. cfgcmd:: set traffic-policy network-emulator <policy-name> packet-corruption <percent>